LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Related Work

-The results achieved in these approaches demonstrate that LLMs have the potential to be applied as a general-purpose optimizer to more tasks.
-Some of the works explored the connection between LLM-based inference and existing optimization algorithms~\citep{pryzantAutomaticPromptOptimization2023a,guoConnectingLargeLanguage2024b}.
-However, the proposed optimization workflow is still largely based on the inherent ability of LLM.
-It is still hard for LLM to make decisions as precise as deterministic optimization algorithms, e.g., gradient-based optimizer.
-And the API calling budget bounded by the high cost of operating super large-scale models also limits the performance of LLM-based optimization.
+The results achieved in these approaches demonstrate that LLMs can be applied as a general-purpose optimizer for optimization tasks.
+Although some of them~\citep{pryzantAutomaticPromptOptimization2023a,guoConnectingLargeLanguage2024b} explored the connection between LLM-based inference and conventional optimization algorithms, e.g., gradient descent, evolutionary computing.
+However, the proposed optimization workflows are still largely based on the inherent ability of LLM, which leads to inadequate data utilization and suboptimal performance.
+For example, in \cite{liuLanguageModelsBlackBox2023}, the performance superiority only holds in the one-shot training set and LLMs can not effectively optimize to gain more improvements based on more training data.
+It shows that the interaction format of natural language makes it hard for LLMs to optimize as precisely as numerical optimization algorithms, e.g., gradient-based optimizers.
+Besides, the API calling budget bounded by the high cost of operating super large-scale models also limits the performance of LLM-based optimization.
+This motivates us to design a collaborative optimization method to achieve better optimization performance by combining both the results of LLMs' high-level reasoning and the stable convergence of conventional gradient-based optimizers.